bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-01-introduction.md

 # Introduction to Building Apps

 Using BigCommerce's powerful APIs, SDKs, and toolkits, developers can build apps that are installable on BigCommerce stores.
-Once approved, apps can be sold (or made available free of charge) to all BigCommerce merchants on the [Apps Marketplace](https://www.bigcommerce.com/apps).
+Once approved, apps can be sold (or made available free of charge) to all BigCommerce merchants on the [App Marketplace](https://www.bigcommerce.com/apps).
 This is the first article in a comprehensive developer's guide to building BigCommerce apps.
 It provides a brief, high-level introduction for developers new to the platform.
 If you already have experience developing for BigCommerce, feel free to [skip ahead](#next-steps) or check out the [quick start tutorial](/api-docs/apps/quick-start).

 ## About BigCommerce apps